 Further type-specific symptomology.
 All reviewed studies that measured personality disorder (PD) diagnoses were in agreement regarding the personality disorder distributions amongst the personality types.
 Cluster C personality disorders (anxious and fearful disorders, e.g. obsessive-compulsive PD, avoidant PD) were commonly found in the overcontrolled types, and Cluster B personality disorders (dramatic, emotional or erratic disorders, e.g. borderline PD, antisocial PD) were more commonly diagnosed in the undercontrolled types (Claes et al., 2006; Goldner et al., 1999; Thompson-Brenner & Westen, 2005; Turner et al., 2014; Westen & Harnden-Fischer, 2001).
 Most studies found the high functioning cluster to have low personality disorder pathology, with one study finding obsessive-compulsive PD in this group (Westen & Harnden-Fischer, 2001).
-Despite this, it should be noted that the high functioning groups were found to be more distressed and less resilient that the typical resilient personality type seen in the general population (Westen & Harnden-Fischer, 2001).
+Despite this, it should be noted that the high functioning groups were found to be more distressed and less resilient than the typical resilient personality type seen in the general population (Westen & Harnden-Fischer, 2001).

 Undercontrollers were found to be more likely to have histories of abuse, hospitalisation and substance abuse (Thompson-Brenner & Westen, 2005; Westen & Harnden-Fischer, 2001; Wildes et al., 2011).
 Finally, Eddy et al. (2004) found clear links between sexuality and personality types in eating disorder patients.
-Overcontrolled patients showed a more restricted sexual style, whereas undercontrolled patients (who had more binge-purge behaviours) were found to have a similar impulsive and self-destructive sexual style.
+Overcontrolled patients showed a more restricted sexual style, whereas undercontrolled patients (who had more binge-purge behaviours) were found to have a similar impulsive and self-destructive, sexual patterns of behaviour.
 Personality style accounted for more variance in sexual attitudes than did eating disorder symptoms (Eddy et al., 2004).

 Treatment outcomes across personality types.
-When considering outcomes, a prospective study of patients with anorexia nervosa enrolled on an intensive treatment programme (Wildes et al., 2011) found that when seven univariate predictors of poor outcomes were controlled for in a hierarchical multiple regression (i.e. age, body mass index at admission, restricting anorexia vs bingeing / purging anorexia, days in intenseive treatment, duration of anorexic symptons, discharge against medical advice, and repeated hosptialisations for eating disorders), undercontrollers showed poorer outcomes than both overcontrollers and the low pathological group.
+When considering outcomes, a prospective study of patients with anorexia nervosa enrolled on an intensive treatment programme (Wildes et al., 2011) found that when seven univariate predictors of poor outcomes were controlled for in a hierarchical multiple regression (i.e. age, body mass index at admission, restricting anorexia vs bingeing / purging anorexia, days in intensive treatment, duration of anorexic symptoms, discharge against medical advice, and repeated hospitalisations for eating disorders), undercontrollers showed poorer outcomes than both overcontrollers and the low pathological group.
 Undercontrollers were also significantly more likely than overcontrollers to discharge themselves from treatment against medical advice and were at higher risk of readmission post discharge.
 Overcontrollers were identified through a latent profile analysis, which yielded clusters of scores from a set of behavioural and diagnostic measures.
 The identified characteristics were impulsivity, aggression, self-harm, and emotion regulation.
-The authors conclude that personality subtypes were predictive of recovery from eating disorders, under-controllers having a poorer response to initlal treatment relative to over-controlers, independent of the restrictive vs binge / purge diagnosis.
+The authors conclude that personality subtypes were predictive of recovery from eating disorders, undercontrollers having a poorer response to initial treatment relative to over-controllers, independent of the restrictive vs binge / purge diagnosis.
 This pattern held for other outcomes.
 In an different study making use of a practice network approach where clinicians completed measures on their most recently terminated female patient with symptoms of bulimia (Thompson-Brenner & Westen, 2005), hierarchical multiple regression found that adding personality type as a second step substantially improved prediction of global outcome and eating outcome, above predictions using frequency of bulimia behaviours and axis I comorbidity.
-Additionally, the authors found the high functioning group to have the shortest treatment length with the undercontrolled/dysreguated group spending the longest amount of time in treatment.
+Additionally, the authors found the high functioning group to have the shortest treatment length with the undercontrolled/dysregulated group spending the longest amount of time in treatment.
 Strikingly, a strong correlation was found between dysregulation and the use of psychodynamic interventions by CBT-spectrum clinicians, suggesting that the more dysregulated a patient was, the more CBT clinicians turned to using techniques which addressed personality diatheses (Thompson-Brenner & Westen, 2005).
 Additionally, psychodynamic therapists reported that they became more cognitive-behavioural in their approach when working with constricted patients.

 Personality Typologies in Post Traumatic Stress Disordered Populations